 I have found that acting as a directive consultant often leads to either a confrontation or dependency.
 Neither should be a consultant’s goal.

 In many aspects of my clinical career, I have found that compassion, respect and empathy greatly affect how those I am trying to help perceive me.
+This affects my ability to help my clients.

 So which one is correct?